-- The cost for each CLEP exam is \$120. - The cost for each end-of-course exam is \$280. - The cost for each DSST exam is \$120. - The maximum credit toward graduation that may be earned through CBE is 45 semester hours.
+- The cost for each CLEP exam is \$80 plus an administrative fee of \$40. - The cost for each end-of-course exam is \$280. - The cost for each DSST exam is \$80 plus an administrative fee of \$40. - The maximum credit toward graduation that may be earned through CBE is 45 semester hours.
 The university reserves the right to evaluate tests for duplication and to define which courses are subject to CBE, the specific score required, and the credit awarded. - Course credit by examination may not be used to satisfy the residence requirement for a bachelor's degree. - Credit earned by CBE is marked TR on the transcript and will not count toward the computation of grade point averages.
 The university cannot guarantee the transferability of any credit granted through CBE, although the university follows the normal practice of most colleges in granting such credit.

-- Students must wait six months or longer before repeating an examination. - CBE will not be granted if the course is a prerequisite or is not as academically advanced as a course already completed. - CBE will not be granted if students were enrolled on or beyond the 13th university class day of a long semester or on or beyond the 4th university class day of a short semester in the course in which they are attempting to earn credit by examination.

-• CBE will not be granted if students have previously taken the course or subject matter at any college.
+- Students must wait three months or longer before repeating advance credit examinations. - CBE will not be granted if the course is a prerequisite or is not as academically advanced as a course already completed. - CBE will not be granted if students were enrolled on or beyond the 13th university class day of a long semester or on or beyond the 4th university class day of a short semester in the course in which they are attempting to earn credit by examination. - CBE will not be granted if students have previously taken the course or subject matter at any college.